 Posts about just getting out riding.

 I was fortunate this weekend to have the pleasure of guiding the Sussex and Hampshire Association of Biking Idiots (SHABI) around some of the most beautiful parts of southern Snowdonia.
 On Saturday we climbed, summited and descended our local mountain Cader Idris.
 At 893 metres Cader stands imposingly above Dolgellau and is a short, steep […]Continue Reading...
-No Comments.
+2 Comments.

 Standards, standards, standards.
 Standards rule.
 Or do they?
 The idea of a standard in bicycle manufacture is that an agreed design is commonly adopted amongst manufacturers such that common tooling can be developed and parts can be interchanged between bikes easily.
 With the plethora of standards now competing, there is no longer any such thing […]Continue Reading...
 No Comments.